ioilmio/graphrisk-action/README.md

 You have reached your plan's project limit.
 *   **Fix**: Upgrade to Pro or purchase "One-Shot Audit" credits in the dashboard.

+## 🤝 Contributing

+Issues and pull requests are welcome!
+If you find a bug or have a feature request, please open an issue on GitHub.
+For pull requests, please ensure your code follows the existing style and includes appropriate tests.

 ## 📄 License
 MIT